Code-Institute-Submissions/Pokemon-Pairs/README.md

 These following design features are in place to stop children from unintentionally breaking the game.
 + Modals guide the children through to the game in an easy and straight forward way.
 + If the api doesn't load, then an emergency set of cards will be drawn from static images loaded onto the webpage.
++ Emergency cards will load automatically after 30 seconds if the api does not respond.
 + If a child does not input their name, it has a default of "guest".
 + Clicking on the same card consectutively will not affect the game.
 + Clicking the same card twice will not increase the amount of moves recorded.